 image (c) 2011, Kelly Gelinas, used by permission

 In case you’re curious: I’m an avid paddler, having first explored the sport as a wilderness canoe tripper.
 I’m a dedicated canoe racing middle-of-the-packer, and have been known to pole canoes, run spring whitewater, compete in canoe orienteering, and make paddles.
 I’ve been an instructor at the annual Maine Canoe Symposium since 1997.
 When I’m not paddling I work as an engineering and intellectual property consultant.
 I’m an inventor and patent holder of technologies for monitoring sports performance, with 10 issued patents and approximately 50 conference and journal publications.
-I hold a BSE in aerospace and mechanical engineering from Princeton University, and an MS and PhD in mechanical engineering from the Massachusetts Institute of Technology with a minor in applied mathematics.
-I’ve worked, studied, and conducted research in acoustics, fluid mechanics, embedded systems, wireless sensing, biophotonics, and feedback control systems.
+I hold a BSE cum laude in mechanical and aerospace engineering from Princeton University, and an MS and PhD in mechanical engineering from the Massachusetts Institute of Technology with a minor in applied mathematics.
+I’ve worked, studied, and conducted research in acoustics, fluid mechanics, embedded systems, wireless sensing, biophotonics, and control systems.